perryhelion/Hex-Explorer/README.md

 Originally made as a learning exercise for me to see how straightforward or not it was to program in QML and use the Ubuntu SDK.

-Rewritten now using Qt Quick Controls (the intention was to not require using Ubuntu Components 1.3 but I've used them for the 'i18n.tr()' translations for now anyway) which should make it easily portable to other platforms with minimal changes.
+Rewritten now using Qt Quick Controls (the intention was to not require using 'Ubuntu Components 1.3' but I've used them for the 'i18n.tr()' translations for now anyway) which should make it easily portable to other platforms with minimal changes.

 Packaged using 'Clickable' (which has been very nice and straightforward to use) for the Ubports/Ubuntu Touch platform.